DJSweder/MetaRekordFixer/README.md

 ### 2. Some metadata is not saved for FLAC files. ###

-rekordbox<sup>TM</sup> doesn`t store metadata such as *release date, album artist, mix title,* and *original artist* for FLAC files, while it correctly saves these for MP3 files.
-MetaRekordFixer leverages this as follows:
+rekordbox<sup>TM</sup> doesn't store metadata such as *release date, album artist, mix title,* and *original artist* for FLAC files.
+However, if this data is stored in FLAC files, MetaRekordFixer will read it and save it in the database.
+From that moment on, this data is part of the library and when exporting songs to removable media as well.

-- The basic assumption is that MP3 equivalents of the original FLAC tracks are imported into the rekordbox<sup>TM</sup> database in the same structure (see above).
-- Metadata from these MP3s is copied into the database entries for the FLAC library items.

-*Important note: MP3 and FLAC files must have the same filename (regardless of extension).*
+*Important note: if you use the tag recovery function in rekordbox<sup>TM</sup>, the data stored in this way will be deleted from the database.
+In this case, you just need to use MetaRekordFixer, which will save the release date, album artist, mix title, original artist again.*

 ### 3. Transfer of (HOT) CUEs and other information. ###